-Capital Improvement Fund - The Capital Improvement Fund is used to account for financial resources to be used for the acquisition or construction of capital facilities.
+Long-Term Capital Improvement Fund - The Long-Term Capital Improvement Fund is used to account for financial resources to be used for the acquisition or construction of capital facilities.
 The District may not expend money deposited into the fund for a period of five years.
+The fund was established in June 2015 and first funded in July 2015.